 A smart way to double your hanging capacity is to simply add a second bar beneath the first one.

 Another option is to include hanging organizers to keep your shoes, t-shirts, and accessories handy or even add expandable shelves for you to stack your clothes in.

 If you’re having trouble choosing how to organize your items, consider using hot and cold zones.

 It’s very simple.
 Hot zones are areas of your home you can easily reach — while cold zones are high cabinets or shelves that are a bit harder for you to reach.
 Ideally, you should keep the items you use more often in hot zones and the items you don’t usually use every day in cold zones, like holiday décor or seasonal items.

 Using this strategy will keep lesser-used stuff out of your way and assures that your everyday needs are easily reachable.

 There are many places in your apartment where can keep your things that you probably haven’t even thought of.

 Places like the four-inch gap in between the wall and your sofa can fit mops, brooms, or even ladders, while bookshelves can be the perfect place to store office supplies.
-You can even put your bed on risers and use plastic bins to store high heels, winter boots, or holiday décor.
+You can even put your best adjustable bed on risers and use plastic bins to store high heels, winter boots, or holiday décor.